FAdiGabriele/FAdiGabriele/README.md

 👋 Hi, I’m @FAdiGabriele.

-😄 My name is Fabio Alfineo di Gabriele, I'm an Android Developer, 23 years old and based in Italy
+😄 My name is Fabio Alfineo di Gabriele, I'm an Android Developer based in Italy

 👀 I’m interested in all concern the world of mobile and web development  but in future i would see also gaming development